 Do you have that one spot in your house that needs to be filled with…something?
 For us, it was our guest bathroom.

-During it’s recent makeover, there was still this one spot that was calling out for a unique piece of wall art, and that’s where this piece landed – just above the vertical shiplap installed during the renovation.
+During our budget bathroom makeover, there was still this one spot that was calling out for a unique piece of wood wall art, and that’s where this piece landed – just above the vertical shiplap half wall installed during the makeover.

-With as many projects as we do, we always have an excess of scrap wood, so I figured this was the perfect opportunity to put it to good use.
+With as many woodworking projects as we do, we always have an excess of scrap wood, so I’m always looking for DIY scrap wood projects.
+I figured this was the perfect opportunity to put our pile of scrap wood to good use.

-The pattern is already set for you, so all you need to do is follow these steps and the video tutorial for this super easy project!
+The DIY wood wall art pattern is already set for you, so all you need to do is follow these simple steps and the video tutorial for this super easy project!

 If you love DIY videos, be sure to subscribe to our YouTube channel so you don’t miss the next one!